How VKRP Works

 The Nuts and Bolts of the VKRP Assessment Process

 The Virginia Kindergarten Readiness Program (VKRP), based at The University of Virginia, expands the assessment of children's literacy skill in kindergarten to include the domains of mathematics, self-regulation, and social skills.
 VKRP includes six key steps.

 School divisions and teachers can explore the vkrponline.org website to learn more about VKRP.
 Also, the VKRP support staff can provide additional information on the assessments, training, and the type of instructional resources and benefits schools receive as participants.
 This information is available via email or phone.

 Representatives from each school division are trained by the VKRP staff.
-Teachers then participate in in-person on online training before the school year begins.
+Teachers then participate in an in-person or an online training before the school year begins.
 These trainings provide an overview of the different VKRP components, including the assessments, reports, and linked instructional resources.

 Once teachers have been trained in the assessment protocol, they complete the VKRP assessments for each student in their classroom.
 The assessments consists of several measures, which evaluate students' skills in mathematics, self-regulation, social skills, and literacy (PALS).
 The assessment window for the mathematics, self-regulation, and social skills measures is generally the two weeks prior to the school's PALS window in the fall and spring.

 Once an assessment is complete, teacher-oriented reports are available at both the student level and classroom level.
 The online reports provide different ways to view and organize the results.
 Instructional resources are also recommended for the classroom or a specific student based on the data.
 Resources include evidence-based strategies and activities that support students' learning in the areas of mathematics, self-regulation and social skills.
 In the spring, teachers also receive growth reports.